freddieentity/dockerfiles/README.md

+# Centralized Dockerfile collection
-# My personal and centralized repository for Dockerfile of programming languages.
+My personal repository to write Dockerfile of several commonly used programming languages based on Internet resources.